openskies-sh/airspace-blueprint/documents/whitepaper.md

 ### Broadcast Remote ID Sensor Network

 Typically the range of a WiFi signal is about 125-150 ft. or 38 - 45 meters.
-For the sake of simplicity we assume 40 meters.
+For the sake of simplicity we assume 50 meters.
 A drone flying at 35 km / hour (9.7 m/s) will cover 50 meters in rougly 5.1 seconds.
-If we assume a mesh of WiFi receivers at 50 meters (the range of WiFi aware signal), we can estimate the number of sensors necessary to cover the entire study area.
+If we assume a mesh of WiFi receivers at 50 meters (the range of WiFi aware signal), we can estimate the number of sensors necessary to cover the entire area.

 | Parameter | Reno, Nevada | Corpus Christi, Texas|
 |---| ------------- |-------------|
 |Representative Map (sensors at ~50m distance, city boundaries and current roads) | <img src="https://i.imgur.com/8LiTYwn.jpg" width="350"> | <img src="https://i.imgur.com/y6ECQv3.jpg" width="350">|
 | Number of sensors to cover every 50 m | **104388** | **4711** |

-### Broadcast Remote ID sensors for Major highway corridoors
+### Broadcast Remote ID sensors for major highway corridoors

 | Parameter | Reno, Nevada | Corpus Christi, Texas|
 |---| ------------- |-------------|